Abhishek0199/NNOptimization_GA/readme.md

 After the selection of two parents, we now proceed on the step of performing crossover or exchange of their genetic material.
 For crossover, we are using _Two-Point Crossover_ done as follows:

 - Generation two random crossover points or indices.
-- Swap the material of both the parents present in between the points.
+- Swap the material of both the parents present in alternate blocks.
 - Keep the remaining material same.
 - Return the two offsprings.